-Some have posited that Pakistan's alleged nuclear assembly during the crisis was a deliberate signal to trigger US intervention and restrain further escalation by India.30 However, according to Prime Minister Benazir Bhutto: 'In 1990 we had not put together the bomb ... if we had considered (the crisis) a serious threat; we would have had a meeting of the nuclear command committee, and put together the device.
+Some have posited that Pakistan's alleged nuclear assembly during the crisis was a deliberate signal to trigger US intervention and restrain further escalation by India.
+However, according to Prime Minister Benazir Bhutto: 'In 1990 we had not put together the bomb ... if we had considered (the crisis) a serious threat; we would have had a meeting of the nuclear command committee, and put together the device.
 We never did that.'31 It is conceivable that Bhutto was not apprised of the Pakistani army's war preparations.
 If the military was prepared to resort to nuclear use, it remains unclear if it had the requisite delivery capability at this time.
-According to one account, by 1990 the Pakistan Atomic Energy Commission (PAEC) and Pakistan Air Force (PAF) had developed and operationalised a nuclear bomb capable of being delivered by fighter jet.32 President Musharraf, however, said that as late as 1999 Pakistan's nuclear capability was still 'not yet operational'.33 respective nuclear capabilities, the prime ministers of India and Pakistan in February 1999 signed the Lahore Declaration.
-This was the first major agreement between the two countries since the end of the 1971 war.
-The agreement reaffirmed the commitment to resolve the Kashmir issue peacefully and to discuss confidence-building measures, both nuclear and conventional, to prevent future conflict.
-This effort at rapprochement, however, was short lived.
+According to one account, by 1990 the Pakistan Atomic Energy Commission (PAEC) and Pakistan Air Force (PAF) had developed and operationalised a nuclear bomb capable of being delivered by fighter jet.
+President Musharraf, however, said that as late as 1999 Pakistan's nuclear capability was still 'not yet operational'.